The environmental toll of plastics

 The authors said that if plastics are made and used responsibly, they can help solve some environmental problems.

 For example, one study found that packaging beverages in PET (a type of plastic) versus glass or metal reduces energy use by 52 percent and greenhouse gas emissions by 55 percent.
 And, solar water heaters containing plastics can provide up to two-thirds of a household's annual hot water demand, reducing energy consumption.

 Plastics, if used wisely, "have the potential to reduce mankind's footprint on the Earth," Thompson said.

-The above work, by Environmental Health News, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Editor's note: This article was first published in July 2009 by Environmental Health News and is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.